ValeriaRV99/cWT-KEDF/README.md

 $T_{s}[n]=\sum_{i}\langle \phi_i|-\frac{1}{2}\nabla^2|\phi_i\rangle$

 The Kinetic energy depends on the one-electron orbital that scales the computational cost  like $\mathcal{O}(N^3)$.
-On the other hand, Orbital free Density Functional Theory (OFDFT) is a computationally attractive alternative to KSDFT.
+On the other hand, Orbital free Density Functional Theory (OFDFT) is an alternative to KSDFT.
 However, not just the Exchange-Correlation term needs to be approximated; it is also necessary to approximate the Kinetic energy as a functional of the electronic density (Kenetic energy density functional).

 The KEDFT contains the local, semilocal and non-local contribution.
 Wang and Teter proposed a non-local approximation for $T_{s}$